River Sections of Washington State

 Sauk River (White Chuck to Darrington) note: The Sauk is commonly run later in the season and isn't given the respect it often deserves.
 The Sauk, at a normal flow (3000-4000 cfs) is a quintessential Class 3+ run, with about 2 miles of solid whitewater with little break between..
 At higher water flows the Sauk offers continuous whitewater for over a mile with few eddies and high exposure.
 The Sauk is secluded, adding to its allure.
 While the road is always nearby it is not easily accessed in case of an emergency.
 Flip recovery on the Sauk can be difficult due to the obstacles present and long constricted routes in places where flips commonly happen.
 Long swims are possible.
 The Sauk has Verizon Wireless signal at various points along the run.

 Green River (Gorge run) note: The Green is an early season run with cold water temperatures, which can increase risk.
 At higher water it could be considered class 4 or 4+ or even class 5 at extremely high levels.
 At least, it certainly seemed like Class 5 when Triad team members were getting worked on the Green in January of 2015 at 7,500 cfs.
 The Green has cell coverage in many spots along the run.
+Overall, this is a section that's beloved by boaters for good reason, but it's difficult to catch it while at runnable levels as it's a very early (April-May) run and is dam controlled.
+That being said the Green could easily be defined as a standard class 4 run without many arguments from our staff.

 Class 4 and 4+ (5) whitewater runs: